ModelEarth/community/projects/io/README.md

 ## React and Leaflet - Chlorpleth Map

-Find and implement a React Leaflet Chlorpleth Map with a clickable legend.
-See our Loren's [Community Forecasting Map](https://model.earth/community-forecasting).
+Find and implement a React Leaflet Chlorpleth Map with a clickable legend like in [EWG](https://www.ewg.org/).
+Also see the [Community Forecasting Map](https://model.earth/community-forecasting).
 Click "Choose Area of Focus".
 This example was created during a team project in Polo's Data Visualization course at Georgia Tech.
 The Leaflet maps includes a legend with the color scale.
 This sample legend is not clickable, but the color scale is based on the data range.

 ## React - Heatmap Mosaic